-The reward system loves quick rewards, even if they are small, while the decision making system likes big rewards, even if they happen later.
+In addition, to the physchological reasons for overspending, The reward system loves quick rewards, even if they are small, while the decision making system likes big rewards, even if they happen later.
 In the brain, therefore, a temporal preference and a size preference are anchored, which repeatedly compete against each other.
 This fact has been demonstrated in a wide variety of experiments and in a variety of situations.

 Whether students offered a free meal today or two free meals in a week, or whether they wanted to either put money into retirement or prefer to go on vacation, people always chose the situation should consider only abstractly and theoretically, for the long-term variant with the greater benefit.

 However, when placed in the concrete decision-making situation, rapid gratification was predominantly preferred.

 In one experiment, the subjects could choose between a small and immediate reward and a later higher reward.